 At the PAC meeting, City staff from various departments provide early-stage input on development projects at no charge.
 It can prove extremely valuable in giving you and your architect or project manager a sense of the process, any studies that may be required (traffic, drainage, etc.), timelines, and potential issues associated with your project.
 Staff can also assist with identifying the agencies and departments that can provide you with an estimate of their respective fees for your project.

 A Special Inspector is a third party, independent inspector hired by the property owner to inspect specific elements of a project (i.e. welding, structural bolting, high strength concrete, masonry, fireproofing, etc.) as prescribed by the building code.
-Special Inspection firms that have been recognized by the City of Sonoma for specific types of special inspections can be found on the City’s list of Recognized Special Inspection Agencies.
+Special Inspection firms that have been recognized by the City of Sonoma for specific types of special inspections can be found on the City’s list of Recognized Special Inspection Agencies on the Resource Links page.

 Building permits are required to build, enlarge, alter, remove, demolish, or repair a structure.
 This includes everything from houses and garages to commercial construction, tenant improvements to signs.
 Some work does not require a permit.
 Prior to getting a building permit, you should first check with the Planning Division to make sure what you want to do is allowed.